Article

 In 146 BC, the Roman Republic finally defeated Carthage, completely destroying the city and turning its territory into the province of Africa.
 The Republic was left without serious rivals in the Mediterranean, exposing an internal threat of social conflict.
 The dominant position in Rome was held by the nobility class, which included the most influential and wealthy families of the Eternal City.

 The first to disturb the peace of the Roman nobility were its own representatives—the brothers Tiberius and Gaius Sempronius Gracchus, who were tribunes of the people in 134 and 121 BC, respectively.
-The brothers proposed agrarian reform projects that involved limiting the nobility's right to use "ager publicus" (public land), which potentially threatened the dominance of the Roman aristocracy and eased the situation of small landowners.
-Not finding understanding in the Senate, the brothers turned to the popular assembly, finding support among, let's say, the common people of Rome.
-A serious civil conflict erupted in the city, escalating into street fights and the murder of Tiberius in 133 BC, and then Gaius in 121 BC.
+The brothers proposed agrarian reform projects that involved limiting the nobility's right to use "ager publicus" (public land), which potentially threatened the dominance of the Roman aristocracy and eased the plight of small landowners.
+Not finding understanding in the Senate, the brothers turned to the popular assembly, finding support among the common people of Rome.
+A serious civil conflict erupted in the city, escalating into street fighting and the murder of Tiberius in 133 BC, followed by Gaius in 121 BC.
 This conflict defined two opposing camps—politicians representing the nobility and politicians representing the middle and lower classes, named by Theodor Mommsen as optimates and populares, respectively—thus began the era of civil wars in Rome.

-In the following decades, the Republic was shaken by conflicts between these two parties, with the wars between the optimate Sulla and the popularis Marius (88–87 and 83–82 BC) having the greatest influence on the young Cicero.
-Sulla then prevailed, appointed himself perpetual dictator, and organized bloody proscriptions—repressions against those who disagreed with the new power.
+Over the following decades, the Republic was shaken by conflicts between these two parties, with the wars between the optimate Sulla and the popularis Marius (88–87 and 83–82 BC) having the greatest influence on the young Cicero.
+Sulla emerged victorious, appointed himself perpetual dictator, and organized bloody proscriptions—repressions against those who disagreed with the new regime.

 Youth and Rise of the Orator

 "How long, O Catiline, will you abuse our patience?
 How long will you mock us with your madness?
-To what extent will you flaunt your unbridled audacity?"
+To what extent will you boast of your unbridled audacity?"

 The conspiracy was crushed, and Catiline was executed—this was a true triumph for the orator, for which he was named "Father of the Fatherland."
 In the same year, a boy was born in the family of Senator Gaius Octavius, also named Gaius, and another Gaius—Gaius Julius Caesar—achieved his election as Pontifex Maximus, the head of the Roman religious cult.

 In 60 BC, after Cicero's term of office had expired, a new serious political force emerged in the Republic—the triumvirate of Crassus, Pompey, and Caesar.
-The three politicians united to seize power, and by their influence far surpassed the late Catiline.
-The triumvirs, seeing Cicero as a potentially valuable ally, tried to win him over to their side, but the orator preferred exile to alliance with them.
+The three politicians united to seize power, and their influence far exceeded that of the late Catiline.
+The triumvirs, seeing Cicero as a potentially valuable ally, tried to win him over, but the orator preferred exile to an alliance with them.
 Cicero witnessed Caesar's Gallic War, Crassus's death at Carrhae, and the civil war between Caesar and Pompey more as a passive observer than an active participant.
-The period from 60 to 44 BC was spent by Cicero working on philosophical and political treatises, occasionally interrupting for rare political participation.
-During this time, Cicero was despondent, writing in his letters to friends about the "night of the Republic," the "death of the Republic," and was gripped by pessimistic moods.
+From 60 to 44 BC, Cicero spent his time working on philosophical and political treatises, occasionally interrupting for rare political involvement.
+During this time, Cicero was despondent, writing in his letters to friends about the "night of the Republic," the "death of the Republic," and was engulfed in pessimistic moods.

 Cicero's Ideal State and Ideal Ruler

-"...that there should be something outstanding and regal in the state, that some part of the power should be allocated and entrusted to the authority of the leading men, and some matters should be left to the judgment and will of the people."
+"...so that there is something outstanding and regal in the state, that some part of the power is allocated and entrusted to the authority of the leading people, and some matters are left to the judgment and will of the people."

 [Cicero, On the State, I, 45]

-According to Cicero, the Roman Republic of Scipio's time is the "state of the ancestors," which he considers ideal, and it skillfully combines elements of all three "pure" forms—this idea was clearly borrowed from the Hellenistic historian Polybius of the 2nd century BC.
-Soviet historian S. L. Utchenko suggested that Cicero's republic successfully combined the three "pure" forms from the end of the struggle between patricians and plebeians to the murder of the Gracchus brothers.
-In Cicero's view, the monarchical element was embodied by the consuls, the aristocratic by the Senate, and the democratic by the popular assemblies.
-During the period indicated by Cicero, these three elements were perfectly balanced, representing a prototype of a system of checks and balances.
+According to Cicero, the Roman Republic of Scipio's time is the "state of the ancestors," which he considers ideal, and it skillfully combines elements of all three "pure" forms—an idea clearly borrowed from the Hellenistic historian Polybius of the 2nd century BC.
+Soviet historian S. L. Utchenko suggested that Cicero's republic successfully combined the three "pure" forms from the end of the struggle between patricians and plebeians until the murder of the Gracchus brothers.
+Within Cicero's framework, the monarchical element was embodied by the consuls, the aristocratic by the Senate, and the democratic by the popular assemblies.
+During the period indicated by Cicero, these three elements combined perfectly, representing a prototype of a system of checks and balances.
 Regarding the ruling class, of which Cicero was a representative, the key idea was the identity of the Republic's interests with those of the Senate in alliance with the equestrians.
 Thus, the thinker clearly appealed to a return to the old ways.

-Constantly observing attempts to seize sole power by various individuals, Cicero apparently reconciled himself to the inevitability of the emergence of a permanent head of state and therefore decided to determine what kind of ruler would be most beneficial for the Eternal City.
+Constantly observing attempts by individuals to seize sole power, Cicero apparently reconciled himself to the inevitability of the emergence of a permanent head of state, and therefore sought to determine what such a ruler should be like for the greatest benefit of the Eternal City.
 It is not entirely clear what conclusion the thinker reached.
-He certainly harbored deep antipathy towards the dictators Sulla and Caesar.
-Different researchers call Cicero's ideal an aristocratic reformer, a constitutional monarch, a just monarch, and so on.
+He certainly harbored deep antipathy toward the dictators Sulla and Caesar.
+Different researchers name Cicero's ideal as an aristocratic reformer, a constitutional monarch, a just monarch, and so on.
 The author of this text suggests that the thinker dreamed of a just sole ruler under whose leadership Rome would overcome all the difficulties and hardships of that time.
-It can be said that under the pressure of the political reality of the Republic, Cicero's views became somewhat "monarchized."
-He called the potential ruler "rector rei publicae" (ruler of the Republic), sometimes replacing it with the familiar term "princeps."
-Cicero dedicated the rest of his life to searching for the rector rei publicae.
+It can be said that under the pressure of the Republic's political reality, Cicero's views became somewhat "monarchized."
+He called the potential ruler "rector rei publicae" (ruler of the Republic), sometimes replacing it with the well-known term "princeps."
+Cicero dedicated the rest of his life to the search for the rector rei publicae.

 Cicero and Augustus

 The assassination of Caesar on the Ides of March (March 15) 44 BC was a pleasant surprise for Cicero—it opened a window of opportunity for the orator, which he immediately seized.
 Cicero took an active part in politics.
 It was on his initiative that Caesar's assassins, Marcus Junius Brutus and Gaius Cassius Longinus, were amnestied, although Caesar himself was not recognized as a tyrant.
 A shaky truce was established in the Republic between the Caesarians led by Mark Antony and the republicans Brutus, Cassius, and Cicero.
-However, Brutus and Cassius, fearing retribution from the pro-Caesarian mob, withdrew to the eastern provinces to gather an army, and Cicero, after so many years, being already a 62-year-old elder, once again found himself on the political Olympus of the Republic.
+However, Brutus and Cassius, fearing reprisals from the pro-Caesarian mob, withdrew to the eastern provinces to gather an army, and Cicero, after so many years, once again found himself on the political Olympus of the Republic at the age of 62.

 Mark Antony could not stand Cicero because his stepfather was executed as a participant in Catiline's conspiracy due to Cicero's actions.
-In this, he was supported by Caesar's veterans.
-Cicero desperately needed allies in Italy, and one was found—a 19-year-old youth, Gaius Octavius, who, according to the will of the slain dictator, was his main adopted heir.
-The newly minted Gaius Julius Caesar Octavian, as Caesar's adopted son, entered into conflict with Antony over the inheritance and readily allied with Cicero.
-In this well-educated young man, who openly expressed respect for the great orator and was not lacking in political talents, Cicero, according to the author, saw a potential rector rei publicae.
-The great trust in Octavian by Cicero is indicated, in particular, by the famous Roman historians Suetonius and Plutarch.
+Caesar's veterans supported him in this.
+Cicero desperately needed allies in Italy, and he found one—a 19-year-old youth, Gaius Octavius, who was the main adopted heir of the slain dictator according to his will.
+The newly minted Gaius Julius Caesar Octavian, as Caesar's adopted son, entered into conflict with Antony over the inheritance and eagerly allied with Cicero.
+In this well-educated youth, who openly expressed respect for the great orator and was not lacking in political talents, Cicero, according to the author, saw a potential rector rei publicae.
+The great trust in Octavian from Cicero is indicated, in particular, by the famous Roman historians Suetonius and Plutarch.

-Relying on the popular Octavian in the army, Cicero went into open conflict with Antony and delivered his revealing speeches—the Philippics.
-However, in the course of the new civil war, which the orator himself ignited, Octavian effectively stabbed his ally in the back, first demanding the consulship for himself and then secretly agreeing with Antony and Lepidus to form the Second Triumvirate.
+Relying on the popular Octavian in the army, Cicero entered into open conflict with Antony and delivered his revealing speeches—the Philippics.
+However, during the new civil war, which the orator himself ignited, Octavian effectively stabbed his ally in the back, first demanding the consulship for himself and then secretly negotiating with Antony and Lepidus to form the Second Triumvirate.
 At Antony's initiative and despite Octavian's initial resistance, the triumvirs agreed to eliminate Cicero.
 In 43 BC, the great orator and princeps of the Senate was beheaded near his villa in Formiae.
-Antony's wife, Fulvia, stuck pins into the dead man's tongue, as if hinting at his excessive talkativeness.
-Cicero's head and hands were displayed at the rostra near the speaker's platform.
+Antony's wife Fulvia stuck pins into the dead man's tongue, as if to hint at his excessive talkativeness.
+Cicero's head and hands were displayed at the rostra near the orator's platform.

-Cicero's influence on Octavian became evident 13 years after the orator's death when Octavian defeated Mark Antony and Cleopatra VII and became the sole ruler of the Roman state.
-Having vanquished all his enemies, Octavian proceeded with his plans to reorganize the Republic.
-In 27 BC, Augustus declared the "restoration of the Republic," the demise of which Cicero had spoken about.
+Cicero's influence on Octavian became apparent 13 years after the orator's death, when Octavian defeated Mark Antony and Cleopatra VII and became the sole ruler of the Roman state.
+Having defeated all his enemies, Octavian set about implementing his own plans to reorganize the Republic.
+In 27 BC, Augustus declared the "restoration of the Republic," which Cicero had spoken of as dead.
 The word res publica was heard much more frequently in propaganda than during the reign of the dictator Gaius Julius Caesar.
 The latter, according to Suetonius, even declared that the Republic was nothing.
-Octavian, proclaimed Augustus, renounced dictatorial powers, positioning himself as the first among equals:
+Octavian, proclaimed Augustus, renounced dictatorial powers, positioning himself as first among equals:

 "After this, I surpassed all in authority, but I had no more power than those who were my colleagues in each magistracy."